state-alchemists/zrb/docs/concepts/xcom.md

 Occasionally, you need your Tasks to pass data to each other.
 You can do this by using the XCom mechanism.

 The Xcom mechanism is highly dependent on Task Execution ID.
-In short, a Task and all its upstreams/downstreams share the same Execution ID.
+Whenever you run a Zrb Task, you can ensure it shares the same Execution ID with all its upstreams.

 ## Execution ID